bryangraham/Harvard_Ec2147/README.md

 Course materials for Ec2147.
 A graduate econometrics class offered during the Spring 2021 semester at Harvard University.
-Materials are offered as is''; please feel free to notify me about any mistakes you may find.
+Materials are offered "as is''; please feel free to notify me about any mistakes you may find.